dojo/docs/quickstart/data/usingdatastores/faq.rst

             var newItem = {};
             var values = origStore.getValues(item, attributes[j]);

             //Be careful here.
 If you reference other items then those too have to be cloned over in a similar manner (iterating over the attributes and building up a structure for a newItem call.
-This pseudocode doesn't really take that into accoumt. if (values) {
+This pseudocode doesn't really take that into account. if (values) {
               if (values.length > 1) {
                 //Create a copy.